TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Introduction

-We evaluate several state-of-the-art T2I models on \benchname, including GPT-4o~\citep{hurst2024gpt} and Nano Banana~\citep{Gemini2_5_Flash}.
-Experimental results clearly show that although these models excel in general tasks, their average reproduction accuracy on our benchmark remains lower than 70\%.
+We evaluate several state-of-the-art T2I models on \benchname, including GPT-Image~\citep{hurst2024gpt} and Nano Banana 2~\citep{Nano_Banana_2}.
+Experimental results clearly show that although these models excel in general tasks, their average reproduction accuracy on our benchmark remains lower than 80\%, with only Nano Banana 2 barely exceeding this threshold.
 This finding quantitatively reveals severe deficiencies in current SOTA models' fine-grained accuracy.
 Importantly, rankings do not perfectly align with perceived general‑domain quality, underscoring that progress on professional and high‑valued images requires methods that explicitly reason about and satisfy specifications.
 Furthermore, to validate the effectiveness of our rubric-based evaluation, we conduct a rule-based editing experiment: low-scoring rubrics are fed back into an editing model, which iteratively refines the generated image.
-The revised images achieve significantly higher scores on \benchname, confirming the practical value of our rubric decomposition in guiding the improvement in professional image generation, either as offline grading scores or online reward values.
+The revised images achieve significantly higher scores on \benchname, confirming the practical value of our rubric decomposition in guiding the improvement in technical image generation, either as offline grading scores or online reward values.

-Our contributions are threefold: \begin{itemize} \item We formalize the professional image generation problem and propose a rubric‑based evaluation that decomposes verification into task‑specific and domain‑specific checks. \item We collect and release \benchname, spanning 654 tasks / 6,076 criteria / 44,131 binary checks across biology, engineering, and general domains, with an automated LMM Evaluator and principled scoring. \item We provide comprehensive analyses showing (i) misalignment between open‑domain prowess and professional accuracy, and (ii) significant gains from rubric‑guided refinement, charting a path that produces specification‑faithful and professional‑grade images. \end{itemize}
+Our contributions are threefold: \begin{itemize} \item We formalize the technical image generation problem and propose a rubric‑based evaluation that decomposes verification into task‑specific and domain‑specific checks. \item We collect and release \benchname, spanning 654 tasks / 6,076 criteria / 44,131 binary checks across biology, engineering, and general domains, with an automated LMM Evaluator and principled scoring. \item We provide comprehensive analyses showing (i) misalignment between open‑domain prowess and professional accuracy, and (ii) significant gains from rubric‑guided refinement, charting a path that produces specification‑faithful and professional‑grade images. \end{itemize}

-We released the \benchname code and dataset to encourage future research on improving the model's capability for professional image generation.
+We released the \benchname code and dataset to encourage future research on improving the model's capability for technical image generation.